WrkX/Stalker_Ammo_Check/README.md

 This mod lets you create a keybind in the settings to check how much ammo is left in the magazine.
 At the same time it hides the default ammo counter on the bottom right.

 ## How to install ##
-### Easy Mode ###
-Check the release and download the version you want.

-### Not as Easy ###
+Download the release you want (v2.0 for the Anomaly Magazines version, v1.5 for the independent one).

-Unzip the file and drag the content of the **1.
-Base** folder into Stalker Anomaly/
+Unzip the folder and drag the gamedata folder into your your stalker folder.
-* *if you have [Weapon Parts Overhaul](https://www.moddb.com/mods/stalker-anomaly/addons/weapon-parts-overhaul) or [POWERED EXOSKELETONS](https://www.moddb.com/mods/stalker-anomaly/addons/exo-u5),*
-*open 1.1 Compatibility Patches BASE EDITION and drag the Compatibility patch you need into Stalker Anomaly/ and overwrite everything.*

-* If you want to use the Ammo Type Check, drag one of the two versions into Stalker Anomaly/ and overwrite again (and apply compatibility patches if needed).

 ## How to change the keybind ##
 Open the ingame control settings and set the Ammo Check button to whatever you want.